andrew0/SiriusXM/README.md

 Then in a player that supports HLS (QuickTime, VLC, ffmpeg, etc) you can access a channel at http://127.0.0.1:8888/channel.m3u8 where `channel` is the channel name, ID, or SiriusXM channel number.

-I use [VLC](https://www.videolan.org/vlc/index.html) and am planning towards automating the launch of channels in there.
+I use [VLC](https://www.videolan.org/vlc/index.html) and have included support for auto-launching a SiriusXM channel in the terminal using VLC.

 If you know what channel you're looking for, an easy way of searching for info is like: